Without a Clear Recovery Plan, Backup and Replication Is Not Enough

 The point is that even if an organization dutifully backs up its IT workloads, and replicates everything offsite, the DR process can fail as a result of the organization not taking into account the low-level requirements for running workloads in the cloud.

-Of course, this plan will need to be validated in order to ensure that the plan works.
+Of course, this plan will need to be validated to ensure that it works.
 The only way to reliably validate an organization’s plan is through DR testing.
-Keep in mind that even if the initial DR tests are successful, DR testing should be treated as an ongoing process.
+Keep in mind that even if the initial DR tests are successful, however, DR testing should be treated as an ongoing process.
 There are two important reasons for this.

 First, proactive testing can help the organization spot problems before a recovery operation actually becomes necessary.
 Changes made to an organization’s IT resources can cause DR operations to fail.
 Regularly scheduled DR testing is the best defense against such unanticipated failures.

-A second reason why proactive testing is so important is that it helps the IT staff become more familiar with the recovery process.
+A second reason proactive testing is so important is that it helps the IT staff become more familiar with the recovery process.
 Remember, the amount of time that it takes to perform a failover could mean the difference between still being in business in a year, or not.
-Testing can help to prove that both the DR infrastructure and the IT staff can perform at a level that will allow a recovery operation to complete within the required time frame.
+Testing can confirm that both the DR infrastructure and the IT staff can perform at a level that will allow a recovery operation to complete within the required time frame.

 In any case, replicating IT resources offsite is really only the first step in the disaster recovery process.
 It’s just as important to create and regularly test a recovery plan, and to keep that plan up to date.